Lramseyer/vaporview/README.md

 Additional features and bugfixes to known Issues:

-- Features:
-  - loading opened signals
+- Features
 - Bugfixes
-  - binary waveforms sometimes display a gap between chunks
+  - Binary waveforms display gap when zoomed in really far
-- Other:
+- Other
   - Refine documentation

 ### Beyond 1.0